 1. Combine all the ingredients together in a blender and blend until smooth.
 Transfer to a small saucepan on the stove.

 2. Bring to a simmer over medium heat, then simmer, whisking every 30 seconds, for about 5 minutes, until the gravy thickens up.

 The VegInspired Way

 We omitted the oil in the gravy recipe, and we did not blend it the second time, and it worked out okay.
 I guess it depends on your preference and how smooth you like your gravy.
 Either way, it was an excellent gravy for mashed potatoes (and the meatloaf burgers and tofu recipes too).

-Our overall feelings on this cookbook are positive.
+Our overall feelings about this cookbook are positive.
 We enjoyed the recipes and have a list of recipes we want to make as the spring produce starts appearing in grocery stores and farm stands.
 The method for preparing the tofu in the Tofu “Fried Chicken” recipe was easy and delish, and we like the gravy.
-We have already started brainstorming other uses (perhaps a breakfast-sausage flavored version for biscuits or english muffins?!).
+We have already started brainstorming other uses (perhaps a breakfast-sausage-flavored version for biscuits or English muffins?!).